 I watched the film when it was available to view for free online, and overall, I’d say it is worth the view.
-Though it had its flaws, for the most part though, the message was good and for most people, the changes they recommend would be beneficial.
+Though it had its flaws, the message was good and for most people, the changes they recommend would be beneficial.

 - They majorly slam processed foods, sugars, artificial sweeteners, MSG and other preservatives.
 I agreed 100% with the info they provided on these points.
 They provided some good science to back up what these chemicals do to the body and were pretty convincing in their recommendation to avoid them.

 - They definitely promote the veggies, and since most people are not getting near enough fresh veggies, this is great.

 - Probably my favorite part was how they addressed the mental aspects of food and dieting.
 My favorite piece of advice from the movie was to not think of it as “I want that (food, drink, etc.) and can’t have it” but to reframe in your mind, take control if it and think “I could have that (food, drink, etc.) but I don’t want it.”
 Merely changing your mental attitude away from a scarcity mentality, which will make you crave it more, will help change the overall outlook on food.

 - The movie also addresses the importance of letting go of feelings of guilt, shame, etc related to your body image and how you relate to food.
 This is vital for many people, because just the guilt/shame about needing to lose weight and not being able to it very difficult for many people and increases cortisol and stress hormones.

 - There was a star studded list of speakers and while I disagreed with some of them, they all promoted their ideas kindly and in a coherent manner.